LukeBatteas/Artificial_Life/README.md

 - num_imgs: How many images to merge.
 Unless you change the timespan of the simulation, this is constant.

 The file can be run with the command shown below.
-Several example videos are also shown below.
+Several example videos can be seen in the lab_results/videos folder.

 ```
 python3 video.py